nsj02/Protovit/README.md

 ## Acknowledgments

-This implementation is based on the [ProtoPNet](https://github.com/cfchen-duke/ProtoPNet) and timm repository.
+This implementation is based on the timm, [ProtoPNet](https://github.com/cfchen-duke/ProtoPNet) repository and its variations.
 We thank the authors for their valuable work.

 ## Contact Info